ReneGreblicki/Data_Job_Analysis_2023/README.md

 ### Findings

 * Salaries ranged from **$184K to $650K**
-* Remote opportunities offered some of the highest compensation
-* Companies included major technology firms and financial organizations
+* Companies included major technology firms and financial organisations
 * Roles varied from Data Analyst to Director-level analytics positions

 ### Key Insight

 High salaries are not limited to senior management roles.
-Technical Data Analysts with specialized skills can command compensation comparable to leadership positions.
+Technical Data Analysts with specialised skills can command compensation comparable to leadership positions.

 ---